 The main thing that has just changed by asking this question is that you have become far clearer on what you need.
 You have more confidence that your digital marketers understand that need and they have had a mindset shift to being focused on what you need rather than what digital marketing offers.
 This 180-degree change of view is critical to your success.

-What activities are you doing to drive awareness and what to generate sales?
+What activities are you carrying out to drive awareness and what to generate sales?

-Whilst most marketers assume these are the same, you have now forced a reset in the thinking of your digital marketers to now separate the activities and know which ones what purpose and therefore what measurements can be applied.
+Whilst most marketers assume these are the same, you have now forced a reset in the thinking of your digital marketers to now separate the activities and know which ones are for which purpose, and therefore what measurements can be applied.

 Once again, the knowledge you need here is small.
-Social media and display adverts are used to interrupt a person’s viewing much like TV Ads, Radio Ads, Magazine Ads etc. it is possible to build awareness with these and sales, whereas search marketing and changes to your website (conversion optimising) are always about sales.
-If someone is already looking for what you do, you are typically at the buying stage already, even if that is at the earlier research stage, the person has identified their need or want.
+Social media and display adverts are used to interrupt a person’s viewing much like TV Ads, Radio Ads, Magazine Ads etc. it is possible to build awareness with these.
+Search marketing and changes to your website (conversion optimising) are always about sales.
+If someone is already looking for what you do, they are typically at the buying stage already, even if that is at the earlier research stage, the person has identified their need or want.